flowering plants in the family Lamiaceae

 The common name "dead-nettle" has been derived from the German taube-nessel ("deaf nettle", or "nettle without a kernel"), and refers to the resemblance of Lamium albumto the very distantly related stinging nettles, but unlike those, they do not have stinging hairs and so are harmless or apparently "dead".

 Several closely related genera were formerly included in Lamium by some botanists, including Galeopsis (hemp-nettles) and Leonurus (motherworts).
+It can be invasive in northern and western Europe.

 This plant is useful.